opencrvs/opencrvs-core/README.md

 3. Copy the path
 4. Run `yarn dev` to start opencrvs-core

-   If you did not previously run our setup command, Docker will have to download Mongo DB, ElasticSearch, OpenHIM and Hearth docker images.
+   If you did not previously run our setup command, Docker will have to download Mongo DB, OpenSearch, OpenHIM and Hearth docker images.
 These are large files.
 Then docker will build them and you will see Mongo errors output for a long time until Mongo is running.

    If you did run our setup command, OpenCRVS will start much faster.